-Christopher Cheng is the first ACIAC doctoral degree scholarship award winner and he works under Dr Denis Byrne from Institute for Culture and Society (ICS), Western Sydney University, on "The China-Australia Heritage Corridor", a major research project funded by the Australian Research Council.
+Dr Christopher Cheng is the first ACIAC doctoral degree scholarship award winner and he worked under Dr Denis Byrne from Institute for Culture and Society (ICS), Western Sydney University, on "The China-Australia Heritage Corridor", a major research project funded by the Australian Research Council.
 His PhD project on the legacy of modern schools in Chung-shan (Zhongshan) brings together his background and interest in overseas Chinese, migrant heritage and people-place relations; and in doing so, preserves the living memories of Cantonese emigrants in Australia.
-Christopher Cheng is expect to be awarded the Doctor of Philosophy degree in April 2023.
+Christopher Cheng was awarded the Doctor of Philosophy degree in April 2023.

 PhD Thesis Abstract (English & Chinese)